ak1144/framework-test/README.md

 # TODO: create a status.txt file with build metadata after any code changes,
-# this is required by our CI pipeline configuration

 # Test Project

 A simple calculator project.